Plain English Power has now closed

-Plain English Power is a network of New Zealand residents promoting the use of plain English in official documents and web sites.
+Plain English Power was a network of New Zealand residents promoting the use of plain English in official documents and web sites.
+We still believe that comprehensible information from government is a basic democratic right.
+The US passed The Plain Writing Act of 2010 on 13 October, 2010, and we want equivalent legislation for New Zealand.

 Get it?
 That's the point of plain English